krlawrence/graph/images/README.md

-This folder contains images used by the book.
+This folder contains images used by other parts of this project.